beetbox/beets/docs/faq.rst

 version of beets, you can check out the source (see the next question).

-To see the beets documentation for your version (and avoid confusion with new features in trunk), `head to the docs <http://beets.readthedocs.org/>`__ and select your version from the left-hand sidebar (or the buttons at the bottom of the screen).
+To see the beets documentation for your version (and avoid confusion with new features in trunk), select your version from the left-hand sidebar (or the buttons at the bottom of the window).

 .. _src: